 - What is fake news?
 Give an example of a fake news story. - Why do people create fake news? - What impact can fake news have if people believe it? - How can people spot fake news?
 Check out the eSafety Commissioner's tips to spot fake news. - Investigate the difference between misinformation and disinformation.
 Can you find an example of each?
-To learn more, check out this ABC Education interactive lesson about spotting misinformation and disinformation.

-- Why is it important to question everything you see online? - Create a checklist to help people to spot fake news, misinformation and disinformation.
+To learn more, check out this ABC Education interactive lesson about spotting misinformation and disinformation. - Why is it important to question everything you see online? - Create a checklist to help people to spot fake news, misinformation and disinformation.
 Share your checklist with students in other classes.

+How can misinformation and disinformation influence important global events, such as an election or a public health crisis?
 Here are some BTN videos that explain fake news in more depth.

-Fake News Fight

-Fake News

-Media Literacy Week

-Videos intended for secondary students.

-How to spot fake news
+Fake News Fight Fake News Media Literacy Week Videos intended for secondary students.
+How to spot fake news Sources

-Sources